Apis dorsata: Colony migration and decline

 As a colony is initiated, the migration depends on foraging resources and predation risks.
 These bees travel to different sites depending on the blooming season of flowers.
 There are about 100,000 members in each colony and each colony resides in one nesting site for about 3–4 months at a time.
 Colonies tend to decline when resources, such as food, honey, and pollen, are depleted.
 Colonies decline during the rainy and summer seasons because of the instability of foraging sources due to climate change.

 Behavior

 Mating

-Some drones and the queen fly away from the nest and mate on the wing.
+Drones and the queen fly away from the nest and mate on the wing.
 This is called nuptial flight.
-The drone flights are comparatively shorter than those of other Asian honeybee species.
+The drone flights are shorter than those of other Asian honeybee species.
 A. dorsata flights occur around dusk for 13 minutes on average.
 A. dorsata exhibit high degrees of polyandry, with many drones mating with the queen.
-In fact, A. d. fabricius is known to have the highest levels of polyandry among all social insects.
-In general, this bee population experiences extreme multiple matings.
+In fact, A. d. fabricius has the highest levels of polyandry among all social insects.
 This may be attributed to the short duration of flight times for mating.
-During mating, the drones fly to drone congregation areas (DCAs).
-There is sufficient evidence to conclude that each aggregation has its own DCA since there is more genetic relatedness within aggregations and because of the short duration and distance traveled during the mating flight.
+During mating, the drones fly to drone congregation areas.
+Because there is more genetic relatedness within aggregations and because of the short duration and distance traveled during the mating flight, each aggregation is believed to have its own drone congregation area.